-The Internal Revenue Service ("IRS") has determined and informed the Company by a letter dated June 28, 2017, that the Plan and related trust were designed in accordance with the applicable regulations of the IRC.
+The Internal Revenue Service ("IRS") has determined and informed the Company that the Plan and related trust were designed in accordance with the applicable regulations of the IRC.
 The Company and the Plan administrator continue to believe that the Plan is currently designed and operating in compliance with the applicable requirements of the IRC and that the Plan and related trust continue to be tax-exempt.